johnno1962/ApportablePlugin/README.md

 ### Live Coding

-The plugin now also supports live coding where you can make changes the implementation of a running program.
+The plugin now also supports live coding where you can make changes to the implementation any class in a running program.
 The main.m of the project project must first have been slightly patched by using the menu item "Product/Apportable/Prepare".
 After this, when the program is running or being debugged, changes to the current selected file can be applied using the "Apportable/Patch" command.
 As this requires a debugging connection, if one is not already open the plugin will attach to the program.